Beliefs, thoughts and feelings – and how to change them

 Fear and avoidance behaviour

-These types of beliefs are not uncommon and result in a cycle of avoidance of the very things that may improve symptoms followed by disuse and disability which then reinforces the whole cycle.
+Unhelpful beliefs about the ‘danger’ of activity and exercise are not uncommon and result in a cycle of avoidance of the very things that may improve symptoms.
+This can lead to an unhelpful cycle of disuse and disability.

 One of the key things we can do is challenge and reframe these misconceptions.